geographyclub/postgis-cookbook/README.md

 # subtract river buffers from basin
 CREATE TABLE basinatlas_v10_lev01_rivers AS SELECT * FROM basinatlas_v10_lev01;
 UPDATE basinatlas_v10_lev01_rivers a SET shape = ST_Difference(a.shape,b.geom) FROM riveratlas_v10_simple1_buffer b;

-# subtract rivers from grid
-CREATE TABLE grid02_rivers AS SELECT a.dem_mean, a.aspect_mean, a.subunits, a.states, a.countries, ST_DIfference(a.geom, b.geom) geom FROM grid02 a, riveratlas_v10_simple1_buffer_500_dissolve b;
 ```

 Aggregate by geom